Uniswap/docs/docs/contracts/liquidity-launchpad/quickstart/exit-bid.md

   Bid 0 exitedBlock: 5
 ```

 The first bid is exited successfully and the remainder of its ETH can be refunded back to the `owner`.
 It purchased `2000000000000000000000000` wei of tokens (2,000,000) and was exited at block `5`.
-These funds can be used to re-bid on the auction at a later time if desired.

 As the auction has not completed yet, the second bid is not exitable yet since its maxPrice is higher than the clearing price of the auction.